ksp4083/hope_rich/README.md

 # hope_rich
-Anyone who want to be a rich, please join me
+Anyone who wants to be a rich, please join me